sketchbuch/vsc-workspace-sidebar/README.md

 - @vscode/webview-ui-toolkit is now used for buttons.
 Search box still needs converting.
 - @vscode/codicons is now used for icons, where possible.
 - Icons updated
+- Fixed tooltips for the icon an dthe workspace if you make new window the default click action.